Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Ticks may not be initially easy to detect; they can be as small as poppy seeds.
 However, once they are engorged with blood, they can be the size of a corn kernel.
 Ticks are commonly found in wooded areas, but they can also be found near lakes, ponds, in parks, and even city backyards.
 They are very hardy and can be found in just about every state and climate.

-They usually linger around grasses, patiently awaiting their next meal.
+They usually linger around grass, patiently awaiting their next meal.
 Once they find a dog, they will attach their mouthparts through the dog's skin and feed on their blood.
 They usually settle in areas out of the dog's reach.
 When inspecting a dog for ticks, make sure to look inside their ears, between their toes, in their armpit areas, and on their underbelly.

 Should you find a tick, you must be very careful on how you remove it.
-There are particular guidelines you must follow to avoid leaving tick's head embedded in your dog.
+There are particular guidelines you must follow to avoid leaving a tick's head embedded in your dog.

 It is important to remove the tick as soon as possible.
 It usually takes between 24 to 48 hours for Lyme disease to be transmitted, so you want to always inspect your dog carefully and act swiftly.
 This article is a guide on how to safely remove an embedded tick from your dog.